Jumanji: Welcome to the Jungle: Box office

-Jumanji: Welcome to the Jungle grossed $404.6 million in the United States and Canada and $560.7 million in other territories, for a worldwide total of $964.3 million On April 10, 2018, the film passed Spider-Man ($403.7 million) to become Sony's highest-grossing film domestically.
+Jumanji: Welcome to the Jungle grossed $404.5 million in the United States and Canada and $558 million in other territories, for a worldwide total of $962.5 million It was the fifth-highest-grossing film of 2017.
+On April 10, 2018, the film passed Spider-Man ($403.7 million) to become Sony's highest-grossing film domestically.
 On December 25, 2021, Spider-Man: No Way Home surpassed the film at $405 million to become Sony's highest-grossing film domestically.
 Deadline Hollywood calculated its net profit as $305.7 million when factoring all expenses and revenues, making it 2017's fourth-most-profitable release.

 In the U.S. and Canada, the film was released on December 20, 2017, with The Greatest Showman and was projected to gross about $60 million from 3,765 theaters in its six-day opening weekend; the studio predicted a $45 million debut.
 It earned $7.2 million on its first day and $7.6 million on its second day.
 Over the three-day weekend, the film grossed $36.2 million (for a six-day total of $71.9 million), finishing second at the box office behind Star Wars: The Last Jedi.
 Its weekend-only earnings increased to $50.1 million during its second weekend, again finishing in second place at the box office.
 The 38.4 percent weekend-to-weekend increase was the fourth-largest for a film playing in over 3,000 theaters; The Greatest Showman set the record for best hold the same weekend.
 The film passed Star Wars: The Last Jedi for the top spot the following weekend, declining 28.1 percent to $36 million, and finished first again the following week with $28.1 million (and a total of $35.2 million over the four-day MLK weekend).
 Jumanji: Welcome to the Jungle remained atop the box office for its third weekend, earning $19.5 million.

 It again topped the box office for a fourth consecutive week (its sixth week overall in theatres) with $19.5 million, topping new releases 12 Strong and Den of Thieves.
 The film continued to do well the following week, dropping 16 percent (to $16.1 million) and finishing second to Maze Runner: The Death Cure, before regaining the top spot for a fifth time the following weekend with $10.9 million.

-Jumanji: Welcome to the Jungle concluded 2017 as the fifth highest-grossing film of the year worldwide as well as the fourth highest-grossing film of 2017 in the U.S. and Canada.